nk-designz/gallifrey/README.md

 # Architecture
 ![screenshot_of_deploynemt_visualisation](/assets/arch.png)
 # Caution:
-this is in heavy development and any help will be really appreciated.
+this project is in heavy development and any help will be really appreciated.
 Thanks for your interest :D